 Please note that if any permissions are needed for conducting any soil or water conservation tasks, these must be obtained by the concerned Gram Panchayat.
 Obtaining these permissions is not the responsibility of the Paani Foundation or WOTR team.

-Villages competing in the Water Cup must use the Paani Foundation App to submit their planning forms duly signed by the village Sarpanch.
-The deadline for submission of the form is announced during training.
+Villages competing in the Water Cup must use the Paani Foundation App to submit their planning forms.
+They need to log in using the username and password shared with them.
 Please check whether the App has confirmed that the form has been submitted to Paani Foundation successfully.
-Submission of the planning form tells Paani Foundation that the village wants to take part in the Water Cup.

 Villages can make changes in planning forms even after submission, by submitting a ‘New Entry’.